M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Versions/index.md

 When you upgrade the Vault Application Framework you may need to make some small changes due to changes in class namespaces or method signatures.
 {:.note.warning}

+### From Version 2.1 to Version 2.2

+New VAF 2.2 applications can be created using the [M-Files Online Visual Studio template](https://partners.cloudvault.m-files.com/Default.aspx?#CE7643CB-C9BB-4536-8187-707DB78EAF2A/object/D93538F9-B429-44DE-9840-553A67964438/latest).
+Projects using the Vault Application Framework 2.1 nuget package can be manually upgraded to use the Vault Application Framework 2.2 runtime:

+* Right-click on the project name and select `Manage NuGet Packages...`
+* Select the existing `M-Files.VAF` reference and click the `Update` button to upgrade to the latest published 2.2 version.

+To upgrade your VAF 2.2 application to be compatible with M-Files Multi-Server Mode, please follow the [online conversion guidance]({{ site.baseurl }}/Frameworks/Vault-Application-Framework/Multi-Server-Mode/#converting-an-existing-vault-application-framework-project).

+If inheriting from `ConfigurableVaultApplicationBase`, the Vault Application Framework will only find and resolve `MFIdentifier` instances created on your `Configuration` class.
+If you are using `MFIdentifier` instances in other locations (e.g. directly on your `VaultApplication` class) then these should be moved into your `Configuration` class to continue to be resolved automatically.
+Alternatively you can call `MFIdentifier.Resolve` at runtime to manually resolve the items.
+{:.note}

 ### From Version 2.0 to Version 2.1

 New VAF 2.1 applications can be created using the [M-Files Online Visual Studio template](https://partners.cloudvault.m-files.com/Default.aspx?#CE7643CB-C9BB-4536-8187-707DB78EAF2A/object/D93538F9-B429-44DE-9840-553A67964438/latest).
 Projects using the existing Vault Application Framework 2.0 template need to be manually upgraded to use the Vault Application Framework 2.1 runtime: